 On the day of Holi, we wandered aimlessly through the streets of Mathura because we weren't sure where we should start.

-There were crowds building along the sidewalks, but we weren't quite sure where the epicenter of Holi took place.
+There were crowds building along the sidewalks, but we weren't quite sure where the epicenter of the festivities took place.

 Everyone welcomed us with open arms and smears of color.